nathnitin379-source/websites/shizuku/guide/setup.md

 2. Click "Build number" quickly for several times, you can see a message similar to "You are a developer".
 3. At this point, you should able to find "Developer Options" in Settings,  enable "USB Debugging".
 4. Connect the device to the computer and type `adb devices` in the terminal.
-5. At this time, the dialog "Allow debugging" will appear on the device, check "Always allow" and confirm.
+5. At this time, the dialog "Allow debugging" wi15
+6.  appear on the device, check "Always allow" and confirm.
-6. Enter `adb devices` again in the terminal.
+7. Enter `adb devices` again in the terminal.
 If there is no problem, you will see something like the following.

    ```
    List of devices attached